 Submission of Specimens

-After consultation with the Veterinary Pathologist or your private veterinary practitioner, samples should be delivered or sent via a suitable courier or delivered to the laboratory.
+After consultation with your private veterinary practitioner, samples should be delivered or sent via a suitable courier or delivered to the laboratory.

 Please contact the laboratory by telephone (03) 6777 2111 or email firstname.lastname@example.org for advice regarding transport of samples to the laboratory.